aws-samples/fast-secure-ecommerce-demo/README.md

-# fast-secure-ecommerce-demo
+# Fast & secure e-commerce demo
-The Online Boutique is fictitious online store that is accelerated by Amazon CloudFront and protected with AWS WAF, both part of AWS Edge Services.
-It's an educational project, that help developers in understanding the capabilities of AWS Edge Services.
+This project is a fictitious online retail store that is accelerated by Amazon CloudFront and protected with AWS WAF, both part of AWS Edge Services.
+It's an educational project, that helps developers in understanding the capabilities of AWS Edge Services.
 It can be used as a demo tool, and as a testing sandbox.
-The project is currently in experimental stage.

-In this page, you can find details on the architecture of the application, how to deploy it, and the different recommended test scenarios.
-Note that these test scenarios cover a small percentage of the capabilities offered by AWS Edge Services.

 > [!NOTE]
 > This demo serves as a reference or starting point for development purposes.
 Developers are responsible for thoroughly evaluating and modifying their code to ensure compliance with established security best practices and guidelines before deploying it in production.